leinadher/portfolio/README.md

-Hey there!
-I'm an architect who’s swapping blueprints for data points, with an MSc in Architecture and currently pursuing an MSc in Information and Data Science.
+I’m a Data Scientist with a solid foundation in architecture, holding an MSc in Architecture and currently pursuing an MSc in Information and Data Science.

-I’ve so far spent 5 years building structures (not data frameworks!) and am now excited to build insights and valuable solutions through data, machine learning and analytics.
+For the past 5 years, I’ve integrated technical expertise with creative design in developing detailed architectural plans and overseeing construction processes, developing a keen eye for detail and a strong grasp of technical complexities.
+Now, I’m excited to transition those skills into the realm of data science, where I aim to build data-driven insights and innovative solutions through machine learning and analytics.

-With a knack for creating visually compelling designs and a love for nature sports and architectural heritage, I’m ready to embark on a new adventure in the world of data science and business analytics.
+With a passion for creating visually compelling designs and a deep appreciation for nature sports and architectural heritage, I’m eager to apply my unique blend of creativity and technical expertise to the dynamic world of data science and business analytics.

 ---